-Design element Considerations Provision for disability access Taxi facilities (including access paths, manoeuvring areas, ramps, waiting areas and surfaces) must comply with the requirements of the Disability Standards and relevant Australian Standards .
-When designing taxi ranks the following should be applied: space for at least one wheelchair accessible taxi (WAT) located at the front of the queue.
-The length of WAT spaces is to be 7.8m7, with appropriate road line marking and signage to designate this space for a WAT. where a taxi rank is more than four spaces (including the WAT space), an additional WAT space is to be provided at the end of the first four spaces.
-This pattern should be repeated for every four additional spaces. other functional design elements to be incorporated include: TGSI to direct vision-impaired passengers to the head of the rank - facilities designed at-grade (no kerb) to eliminate the need for kerb ramps signage information accessible for people who are blind or have a vision impairment where kerb ramps are included for wheelchair access requirements, these shall be located at the rear of a designated WAT space in very high volume sites, such as airports or sporting venues, where a passenger queuing fence is installed, access to the front of the queue to access the WAT space is to be provided.
-Technical guidance regarding the location and placement of TGSI is provided in AS/NZS 1428 4 Designing for access and mobility.
+Design element Considerations Signage and way-finding In areas where it is not obvious that taxis ranks are provided, directional signage should be provided.
+At transport interchanges and major facilities, such as shopping centres and airports, it is recommended that directional signage be installed within the facility to direct pedestrians to where a rank is located.
+Signage could also include information on walking distance and rank operating hours.
+Refer to the PTIM , Branding , Theming and Signage chapter for further details on signage.
+Provision for disability access Taxi facilities (including access paths, manoeuvring areas, ramps, waiting areas and surfaces) must comply with the requirements of the Disability Standards and relevant Australian Standards .
+When designing taxi ranks the following should be applied: Space for at least one Wheelchair Accessible Taxi (WAT) located at the front of the queue.
+The length of WAT spaces is to be 7.8 m, with appropriate road line marking and signage to designate this space for a WAT. • Where a taxi rank is more than four spaces (including the WAT space), an additional WAT space is to be provided at the end of the first four spaces.
+This pattern should be repeated for every four additional spaces.
+Other functional design elements to be incorporated include: TGSI to direct vision-impaired passengers to the head of the rank facilities designed at-grade (no kerb) to eliminate the need for kerb ramps signage information accessible for people who are blind or have a vision impairment where kerb ramps are included for wheelchair access requirements, these shall be located at the rear of a designated WAT space in very high volume sites, such as airports or sporting venues, where a passenger queuing fence is installed, access to the front of the queue to access the WAT space is to be provided.
+Technical guidance regarding the location and placement of TGSI is provided in AS/NZS 1428 Designing for access and mobility .